-- Though there are no treatments for the Novel Coronavirus, SLU is testing what could be one of the first.
+- A Possible Treatment at SLU: Though there are no treatments for the novel coronavirus, SLU has tested what could be one of the first.
 The VTEU at SLU recently completed a study of an investigational treatment for COVID-19.
-The study investigated the safety and effectiveness of remdesivir, an investigational intravenous anti-viral medication, in treating COVID-19.
+The study investigated the safety and effectiveness of remdesivir in treating COVID-19.
 Sarah George, M.D., associate professor of infectious diseases, was the principal investigator of this St. Louis trial.
 Early data from the trial shows that patients who were hospitalized with COVID-19 recovered faster when they were given remdesivir, cutting recovery time from 15 to 11 days.
 The study also showed that patient mortality rates dropped from 11.6% to 8% for those given the study medication.
-While George and other experts emphasize that more study is needed, Anthony Fauci, M.D., director of the National Institute of Allergy and Infectious Disease (NIAID), called the drug the new standard-of-care at a recent White House press conference.
+While George and other experts emphasize that more study is needed, Anthony Fauci, M.D., director of the National Institute of Allergy and Infectious Disease (NIAID), called the drug the new standard-of-care at a White House press conference.
 SLU is now involved in a new study involving remdesivir.

-- Current tests for COVID-19 are not sufficiently sensitive and/or accurate.
+- COVID-19 Diagnostic Tests: Current tests for COVID-19 are not sufficiently sensitive and/or accurate.
 To address this, SLU researchers are in the early stages of developing new, highly specific and sensitive diagnostic tests.

 - In February 2020, Steve Rigdon, Ph.D., professor of epidemiology and biostatistics, co-authored a new book entitled “Monitoring the Health of Populations by Tracking Disease Outbreaks: Saving Humanity from the Next Plague” with Ron Fricker, a professor in the Department of Statistics at Virginia Tech.
 Using a variety of examples throughout history, the book details how statisticians identify and track outbreaks, giving insight into how biostatisticians and epidemiologists can help end the spread of COVID-19.